SixArm/assertables-rust-crate/README.md

 * `assure!(condition, message)` will return `Result` with `Ok(true)` or `Err(message)`.

-Whereas typical `assert!` macros work like this:
+Whereas `assert!` macros work like this:

 * `assert!(condition)` will return successfully or will call `panic!`.